hackclub/hackclub/workshops/personal_website/README.md

 Pages to do this.

 1. Open the terminal by pressing `alt + t` on the keyboard at the same time.
-   Then type in the following commands:
+   Type in the following commands:
   - `git add --all`
   - `git commit -m "Initial commit"`
   - `git push`
 2. GitHub will now ask for our username and password.
-  - Go ahead and enter the username and then press the enter.
+  - Go ahead and enter the username and press the enter.
-  - Then enter the password and press enter. _The characters won't show up on the screen, but rest assured, they are still being typed._
+  - Enter the password and press enter. _The characters won't show up on the screen, but rest assured, they are still being typed._
 3. Now try to view the website by going to `USERNAME.github.io/personal_website` (make sure to replace `USERNAME` with our actual GitHub username)